f5devcentral/f5-agility-labs-nginx/docs/class5/module1/lab1/lab1.rst

 .. image:: images/nim_instances_overview.png

-.. note:: Each instance of this lab runs in a virtual environement.
+.. warning:: Each instance of this lab runs in a virtual environement.
 Since new VMs are deployed for each instance, the operating system identifiers change, so each NGINX Plus instance is treated as a new instance.
 Thus, you may see previous instances listed.
-You may optionally delete these **Offline** instances by clicking the three dot icon under the **Actions** column and selecting **Delete**.
+You may optionally delete these **Offline** instances by clicking the three dot icon under the **Actions** column and selecting **Delete**, as shown in the image below.
 They will not interfere with the lab.

 .. image:: images/nim_instances_delete_offline.png